 The job at Reid Kerr became a full-time post in January 2008.

 The responsibilities were as before, but being full-time I did a lot more.
-I teach on two courses – ‘NQ Introduction to the Creative Industries’ and ‘HNC Creative Industries: Radio Broadcasting’.
-I spent tine with the SQA on the development and maintenance of both courses.
+I taught on two courses – ‘NQ Introduction to the Creative Industries’ and ‘HNC Creative Industries: Radio Broadcasting’.
+I spent time with the SQA on the development and maintenance of both courses.

 There was a lot of work looking after the college’s involvement with the Creative Loop.
 This lead to a number of interesting trips and missions – which you can keep up to date with on my Facebook page and on Twitter.